 - Give thanks and status updates to your supporters frequently.

-- Revisit your org's finances - lower expenses, increase income, tweak business models, etc. - and communicate your new plans to your supporters to show how your org will avoid cash flow problems in the future.
+- Revisit your organization's finances - lower expenses, increase income, tweak business models, etc. - and communicate your new plans to your supporters to show how your organization will avoid cash flow problems in the future.

 For more information, see our related Knowledge Base articles:

 Have a question about this topic?
 Ask us!